almaghboub/tajway/replit.md

 ## UI/UX Decisions

 The UI/UX design emphasizes a responsive interface, bilingual support (English/Arabic), and streamlined data entry.
 Recent enhancements include:
+- A complete shipping/delivery staff task management system:
+  - New "shipping_staff" user role with dedicated dashboard
+  - Task assignment interface for managers to assign delivery tasks to staff
+  - Shipping staff can view assigned tasks, pickup/delivery locations, and payment information
+  - Staff can mark tasks as completed or "to collect" with customer code tracking
+  - Payment collection workflow with amount and customer code entry
+  - Task history and performance tracking for managers
+  - Staff-specific dashboard showing pending, completed, and payment collection tasks
 - A complete internal messaging system with conversation threading, real-time notifications, and chat-style UI for viewing full message history between users.
 - User profile management allowing all users (including admin) to edit their own username, name, and password with secure validation.
 - Enhanced profit page with detailed metrics, average order value, and country-specific filtering.